Computer memory can fail as with any other electronic device. The computer memory problems are very rare but it happens sometimes.

 Computer memory problems also can be identified by running Windows operating system setup.
-For example, the Windows XP setup consists of checking the file consistency on the hard drive, and it will display a warning message if the files are corrupt.
+For example, the Windows XP setup will check data consistency on the hard drive during installation, and it will display a warning message if the files are corrupted.

 Faulty memory cells

 You will find many different applications to check the memory of your computer.
 One way you can do this is by using an application known as MemTest.
 This program checks computer memory for any defects and then shows the speed of the processor.
 It also shows the type of memory it is analyzing.

 Figure 1: A classic example of RAM fault.
 In red are marked bad cells.

 To start with, you will need to burn the application on a CD drive.
 When you are done, this CD becomes a bootable disk.
 You can boot your computer with this disk and the test will start automatically.

 The rest will continue on autopilot.
 Allow the application at least an hour within which time it will conduct all the tests it wants to perform on your computer.
 It will find out about the speed of your processor, the speed of the RAM and what type it is, as well as the speed of the bus and the cache on your computer’s processor.

 You will get a message detailing this information.
 If any kind of fault is found, such as a defective RAM, a warning in red will be displayed.